 We think it’s important to give back to the community and so this year we have taken steps to formalise our charitable giving by setting up the Gamesys Foundation.
-Starting from October 2019 we have committed £150k a month to the foundation, which by the end of 2020 will result in £2.25 million being made available to charitable causes relating to mental health, which aligns with our business and stakeholder priorities.
-The foundation is in the process of being set up as a registered charity, and thereafter funds will be allocated to causes by the foundation trustees, who will report on activities to the ESG Committee.
+The foundation has been set up to support charitable causes relating to mental health, which aligns with our business and stakeholder priorities.
+The funds will be allocated to causes by the foundation trustees, who will report on activities to the ESG Committee.

 In addition to contributions to the Gamesys Foundation, in 2019 the Group donated in excess of £550k to charitable causes, including $250k for Hurricane Dorian relief.

 We also actively encourage our employees to support charities of their choosing by fundraising and volunteering.
 Activities this year included participating in Christmas Jumper Days, Make Some Noise and World AIDS Day Christmas Markets.
 Several employees in different offices simultaneously raised money for a breast cancer charity by doing a cycling challenge.